GOFS-lite/GOFS-lite/reference.md

 `gofs_versions.json` | OPTIONAL | Shows the different versions available for the same GOFS feed.
 `system_information.json` | REQUIRED | Defines the attributes of the on-demand service system (e.g. operator, location, year implemented, URL, contact info, timezone, etc.).
 `service_brands.json` | REQUIRED | Details the different on-demand service brands available to the riders.
 `vehicle_types.json` | Conditionally REQUIRED | Describes the vehicle types used for operating the on-demand services.
-This file is REQUIRED if any vehicle types are referenced in `zone_travel_rules.json`.
+This file is REQUIRED if any vehicle types are referenced in `operating_rules.json`.
 `zones.json` | REQUIRED | Geographically defines zones where on-demand services are available to the riders.
-`zone_travel_rules.json` | REQUIRED | Defines rules for intra-zone and inter-zone travels and operating hours.
+`operating_rules.json` | REQUIRED | Defines rules for intra-zone and inter-zone trips as well as operating times.
 `calendar.json` | REQUIRED | Defines dates and days when on-demand services are available to the riders.

 ## File Requirements